gangeli/qry/README.md

 ### Redis Integration
-Eventually, results will be storable not only in a file in the run folder, but also in a [potentially remote] redis server.
+Eventually, results will be storable not only in a file in the run folder, but also in a [potentially remote] Redis server.
 This would guarantee better querying of relevant statistics, as well as more robust concurrency.
 The syntax for this will be:

      using("redis:hostname")

-This functionality is not yet implemented, but is documented here as a roadmap.

-### Properties File
-Often, a configuration already exists in a properties file.
-This will be able to be loaded as a starting point for the program's arguments with the command:

-     using("/properties/file")

-Note that the file must exist, and should not contain a trailing `/`.
 This functionality is not yet implemented, but is documented here as a roadmap.

 Parallelism